Sheridan College: Campuses

-Davis Campus
+Davis Campus (Brampton)

-The Davis campus is located in Brampton (7899 McLaughlin Road) and serves approximately 12,167 students.
-It is named after former premier of Ontario William G. Davis, who created the college system and was from Brampton himself.
+The Davis campus is located in Brampton (7899 McLaughlin Road) completed in 1977, and serves approximately 12,167 students.
+The former name is Brampton Campus.
+It is named in 1992 after former premier of Ontario William G. Davis, who created the college system and was from Brampton himself.

 This campus is home to Sheridan's community services, engineering & technology, and applied health programs.
 The school includes three major centres: the Centre of Mobile Innovation, the Centre of Advanced Manufacturing and Design Technologies, and the Centre for Healthy Communities.

 Sheridan's Skills Training Centre relocated to the Davis Campus and was upgraded in 2017.
 The centre has 130,000 square feet of workshops, classrooms, facilities, machinery and equipment for the apprenticeship and pre-trades programs at Sheridan.
 Programs include: